Here are my conclusions on unlocking:

 If you prefer written instructions, these will help:

-1. Firstly you need to find out the IMEI code for your iPhone 5, 5C or 5S.
+1. Firstly you need to find out the IMEI code for your phone.
 The IMEI is a unique id for your Apple device.
 You need to give them the code so they unlock the correct iPhone.

 - Option 2: Dial *#06#